Graduation

 • Associate in Applied Science (Career Program Specified)

 All students are required to complete the degree and/or certificate requirements as approved by the MCCCD Governing Board.
 The college reserves the right to make necessary course and program changes in order to meet current educational standards.
-In addition, students must:

 Students maintaining continuous enrollment at any public Arizona community college or university may graduate according to the requirements of the catalog in effect at the time of initial enrollment or according to the requirements of any single catalog in effect during subsequent terms of continuous enrollment.
 Students may maintain continuous enrollment whether attending a single public community college or university in Arizona or transferring among public institutions in Arizona while pursuing their degrees.

 In areas of study in which the subject matter changes rapidly, material in courses taken long before graduation may become obsolete or irrelevant.
-Coursework that is more than eight years old is applicable to completion of degree requirements at the discretion of the student's major department.
+Coursework that is more than ten years old is applicable to completion of degree requirements at the discretion of the student's major department.
 Departments may accept such coursework, reject it, or request that the student revalidate its substance.

-The eight-year limit on coursework applies except when program accreditation agencies limit the life of coursework to less than eight years.
+The ten-year limit on coursework applies except when program accreditation agencies limit the life of coursework to less than ten years.
 Departments may also require students to satisfy current major requirements rather than major requirements in earlier catalogs, when completing earlier requirements is no longer possible or educationally sound.
 The college reserves the right to make necessary course and program changes in order to meet current educational standards.

 Steps to Graduation